The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: Background and Introduction

-} which is a replica of (18.2.4) in [\cited{LjunSar00}].
-The above equation still holds~-- see Sec.~18.2.2 in \cite{LjunSar00}~-- if $\l_t(\cdot,\cdot)$ is re-interpreted as the probability distribution at time $t$ of the state of a generic household that follows the optimal policy $a'=g_\infty(a,s)$, which policy obtains in the obvious way from iterating to convergence as $t\to\infty$ the Bellman equation
+} which is a replica of \citex[(18.2.4)]{LjunSar00}.
+This relation still holds~-- see \citex[Sec.~18.2.2]{LjunSar00}~-- if $\l_t(\cdot,\cdot)$ is re-interpreted as the probability distribution at time $t$ of the state of a generic household that follows the optimal policy $a'=g_\infty(a,s)$, which policy obtains in the obvious way from iterating to convergence as $t\to\infty$ the Bellman equation

 the discount factors $\b>0$ and the wage $w>0$ are given, and so is also the risk aversion parameter $R$ in $U(c)\df c^{1-R}/(1-R)$.
 The parameter~$r$ is then varied until the following identity holds (within an acceptable numerical accuracy) {\abovedisplayskip=7pt plus 1pt minus 1pt\belowdisplayskip=7pt plus 1pt minus 1pt\belowdisplayshortskip=3pt plus 0.5pt minus 0.5pt